About This Park

 Canaan Valley State Park was established in 1963 on 6,014 acres of land, part of which had been willed to the state by resident S. Maude Kaemmerling for recreational use.
 In 1971, the park opened its ski slopes on the 4,420 foot Weiss Knob.
 It was the state’s first ski resort and sparked a new industry in West Virginia.
 The park’s lodge has been managed by a private operator since the mid-1970s, but the state park system still provides certain services.

-Canaan Valley Resort State Park’s modern lodge features 160 guest rooms and suites, a full-service restaurant, café, lounge, wireless Internet, indoor and outdoor swimming pools, a fitness center and a health spa.
-Visit canaanresort.com for reservations.
+Canaan Valley Resort State Park’s lodge offers 160 guest rooms and suites, conference space, a full-service restaurant, café, lounge, indoor and outdoor swimming pools, a fitness center and a health spa.
+Visit canaanresort.com for more information and reservations.